BlaqueDevs/se-assignment-day-5-technical-writing-and-review-brigidrono1/README.md

 Prioritize Readability:

-Use simple and familiar language that your audience can quickly grasp.

-Avoid technical jargon in headings unless the audience is highly specialized.
+Use simple and familiar language that your audience can quickly grasp.Avoid technical jargon in headings unless the audience is highly specialized.

 Use Parallel Structure:

-When listing multiple subheadings under the same heading, use a consistent grammatical structure.

-Example: Start each subheading with an action verb, such as "Installing the Software," "Configuring Settings," "Troubleshooting Issues."
+When listing multiple subheadings under the same heading, use a consistent grammatical structure.Example: Start each subheading with an action verb, such as "Installing the Software," "Configuring Settings," "Troubleshooting Issues."

 Incorporate Keywords: